jefflester/minitrino/readme.md

 - LDAP_ADMIN_PASSWORD

 ### Caveats
-- The snapshot command does not retain overridden environment variables since they can change during intermediate commands executed against a running envrironment.
+- The `snapshot` command does not retain overridden environment variables since they can change during intermediate commands executed against a running environment.
-- The suite will not function on Windows.
-The incompatibilities at the moment lie in the `provision` command, since the executed command is Bash-compatible.
-Windows also requires additional configuration to run Linux-based containers.
-If Windows demand is present, it is possible to support all platforms in the future.
+- Minipresto will not function on Windows.

 -----

 ## Project Structure
 The suite is built around Docker Compose files and heavily utilizes Docker's ability to [extend Compose files](https://docs.docker.com/compose/extends/#multiple-compose-files).

 The Starburst Presto service is defined in a Compose file at the project root.
 All other services will look up in the directory tree in order to reference the parent Presto service.
-Therefore, it is required that we provide the fully-qualified path relative to the project root when defining Docker resources.
+Therefore, it is required that we provide the fully-qualified path relative to the project's root `docker-compose.yml` file when defining Docker resources.
 For example, suppose you have the following directory structure:

 ```
 lib
-├── .env
 ├── Dockerfile
 ├── docker-compose.yml
 ├── modules
 │   ├── catalog
-│   │   └── elasticsearch
+│   │   ├── elasticsearch
-│   │       ├── Dockerfile
+│   │   │   ├── elasticsearch.yml
-│   │       ├── bootstrap.sh
+│   │   │   ├── presto
-│   │       ├── elasticsearch.yml
+│   │   │   │   └── elasticsearch.properties
-│   │       ├── presto
+│   │   │   ├── readme.md
-│   │       │   └── elasticsearch.properties
+│   │   │   └── resources
-│   │       └── readme.md
+│   │   │       └── bootstrap.sh
 │   ├── resources
 │   └── security
 └── snapshots